Unacores/unaport-docs/docs/fiu_sdk.md

 <li><p>User clicks on a particular account, He is able to see the latest transactions of that account, of any bank within the same application.</p>
 </li>
 <li>User can click on the Account analysis button to view ML powered analytics of his account, spending categories, income and trends.</li>
+<li>On the top right of the home page user will also see a notification icon, Upon clicking user recieves personalized nudges based on the data fetched from AA.</li>
 <li>User can exit the view as required</li>
 </ol>

+## Key Features
+- Single view of total balances and transactions across all banks.
+- ML powered account anlysis, spend categorization and insights.
+- Personalized nudges based on cumilative account data.